Patent Trademark Copyright: Everything You Need to Know

 However, software, ideas or concepts with unique features can be trademarked.

 To register a trademark, conduct research to make sure it is not in use.
 Due to legal fallout, many experts recommend consulting a lawyer throughout the process.

 Trademarks give the owner exclusive use of certain imagery, taglines and phraseology, and to prevent others from using a comparable mark that would confuse consumers about who was producing the goods or services being bought.

 Registered trademark confers nationwide sole rights to the mark and allows the holder to bring federal lawsuits against infringers and prevent the importation of foreign goods that display your trademark.
 Trademarks remain valid for 10 years from the date of the approved application.
 Trademark validity is eligible for extension when the 10-year term is over.

 To learn more about patent, trademark and copyright protections, post your legal need on the UpCounsel marketplace.
 UpCounsel hires quality lawyers throughout the nation to give you the quality counseling you need.
-UpCounsel lawyers have graduated from Yale and Harvard Law and have worked with notable companies such as Google and Stripe.
+UpCounsel lawyers have graduated from Yale and Harvard Law and have worked with notable companies such as Google and Menlo Ventures.